Álex González (shortstop, born 1977): Milwaukee Brewers

 On December 8, 2011, González was signed in free agency by the Milwaukee Brewers.
 He signed a one-year deal with a vesting option for 2013 if he has at least 525 plate appearances in 2012.
 He will make $4.25 million in 2012, and would make $4 million in 2013.
 On May 5, 2012, Gonzalez was placed on the 15-day disabled list after suffering a right knee injury earlier in the day in a game at the San Francisco Giants.
 He was then placed on the disabled list after revealing that he had a torn ACL, and remained there for the rest of the season.
 During the offseason Gonzalez played in the Venezuelan Winter League for the Leones del Caracas.
 González filed for free agency after the World Series, but ultimately re-signed with the Brewers on a one-year, $1.5 million deal.
 He was released on June 3, 2013.

 Baltimore Orioles

 On January 31, 2014, González signed a minor league contract with the Baltimore Orioles.
 He never appeared in a game with the Orioles.

 Detroit Tigers

 On March 24, 2014, González was traded to the Detroit Tigers in exchange for Steve Lombardozzi Jr., who never played in Tigers uniform.
-In his Tigers debut Opening Day against the Kansas City Royals, Gonzalez hit an RBI-triple to tie the game in the seventh inning, and later hit a walkoff single in the ninth to give the Tigers a 4–3 victory.
+In his Tigers debut Opening Day against the Kansas City Royals, Gonzalez hit an RBI-triple to tie the game in the seventh inning, and later hit a walk-off single in the ninth to give the Tigers a 4–3 victory.
 He was released on April 20, 2014.